Vandermonde varieties, mirrored spaces, and the cohomology of symmetric semi-algebraic sets: Introduction and Main Results

-We then exploit these results to obtain the first algorithm with \emph{polynomially bounded complexity} for computing the first few Betti numbers of such sets.
-This result is surprising because the analogous algorithmic problem of computing Betti numbers of general (not necessarily symmetric) semi-algebraic sets defined by polynomials of degree bounded by $d$ is a $\mathbf{PSPACE}$-hard problem for $d \geq 2$, and thus unlikely to admit algorithms with polynomially bounded complexity.
+From the point of view of lower bounds, the problem of computing even the number of connected components (i.e. the zero-th Betti number) of general (not necessarily symmetric) semi-algebraic sets defined by polynomials of degrees bounded by any constant $d \geq 2$ is a $\textbf{PSPACE}$-hard problem \cite{Reif79}, and thus unlikely to have algorithms with polynomially bounded complexity. \\